 - Meaningful Name: A common theme amongst the various cultures is changing ones name to reflect life changes.

-- Name That Unfolds Like Lotus Blossom: More or less their naming conventions follow these patterns.
+- Name That Unfolds Like Lotus Blossom: Their naming conventions follow these patterns, more or less.

 - Some, such as the Redmen of the Bloodland, have more simplistic names such as Stormwind or Starlight Shining.

 - Others, such as the Greyskins and Snowskins of the Land of Metal, have much more elaborate names, such as Pillar of Iron Stands Firm Before the Storm; such names often express either some subtle meaning.